Gender Roles in the Bedroom, the Therapy Room, and the Mind

 When the Baby Takes His Therapist

-The baby arrives, and something strange happens.
-Not just the late-night feeds, not just the shredded sleep or the existential panic over diaper brands.
-No, something deeper: he starts to disappear.
+The baby arrives, and something shifts.
+Not just the sleepless nights or the avalanche of new routines — something deeper: he starts to disappear.

-It’s not always talked about—because what man wants to say “I feel… left out”?
+It’s not often spoken aloud — because what man wants to say, “I feel left out”?
 But it happens.
-Sometimes subtly.
-Sometimes, it’s like a landslide.
-He starts to feel lost, disconnected, vaguely bitter.
-And in gender role–based families, this makes haunting sense.
+Sometimes gradually.
+Sometimes all at once.
+He begins to feel lost, disconnected, vaguely resentful.
+And in families built on traditional gender roles, it almost makes sense.

 And when that emotional labor is rerouted to a small screaming creature, what’s left is emotional homelessness.